 It started when I, as a fed up project manager, once again filed my status report to the steering committee.
 It was green as always but red inside, just like a watermelon.
 Sometimes it went yellow but still no sign of support.
 I tested once with red and nothing happened.
 So I started to put yellow always as my way of saying I don’t trust the system but then I also added the zebra.
 The zebra was a sentence in the status report.
 Often in the risk section telling that we had no problems except for the zebra was loose again.
-Nowadays I don’t create these reports, instead I ask my managers to come and see instead of trusting status reports.
+Nowadays I don’t create these reports, instead I ask my managers come out of their rooms and come and see instead of trusting status reports.
+Bring authority to the problem, not vice versa.
 But I have kept the zebra habit in my sessions and workshops to see if people are awake or dare to doubt me.
 In between two slides I flash my zebra for 0,5 seconds and then move to the next.
 Having done this zebra stunt now for at least 200 times I have just been challenged once* about what this zebra is all about.

 When I do my team training sessions, Psychological safety always comes out in the beginning of my series of 10 to create great teams.
 Often Psychological safety is session four and at that point the team has seen the zebra four times without questioning it.
 As the last slide on the Psychological safety session I talk about the importance of speaking up and doubting what you hear and see and show the zebra and the reason for it.
 For the future sessions I still use the zebra but now people understand why.